xakur/soppusite/_posts/2023-05-31-let-go-of-the-past-change-for-the-better.md

 ---
 layout: post
 title: Let Go of the Past.
 Change for the Better.
 share-description: Cherish the present, for you are the best version of yourself in the present.
-No one can use your past against you when you have been improving and changing for the better.
+You are disconnecting yourself from the past by being in the present.
 Work on what you can do right now, to bring you further away from the past.
 thumbnail-img: /assets/img/change-for-the-better.jpg
 categories: the-deep
 tags: the-deep